-Happy New Year!
-For many of us, the beginning of a new year seems to offer the opportunity for making positive changes in our lives.
+For many of us, a new school year seems to offer the opportunity for making positive changes in our lives.
 As we are cleaning out our closets and/or working out to slim down our ever-expanding waistband, we also want to include our children in these plans.
 Here are some simple steps for doing this:

 1. When you are setting goals, include your children in the process.
 The goal could be a family one like having a weekly family meeting to promote positive communication among family members.
 The goal could be individual to each family

 member whereby each person supports one another through the goal planning and implementation process.

 2. Set realistic goals with a plan for action.
 Considering the following questions will help to ensure good planning and positive outcomes for achieving those goals.

 - What is your plan for success in meeting your goal?